paulbaumgarten/pbaumgarten.com/javascript/README.md

 # Chapter 4 - Javascript exercises with HTML & CSS

-> Coming soon
+The DOM (document object model) forms the basis of where Javascript, HTML and CSS all intersect.

-* 4.1 - Document object model functions & properties
+* Document object model functions & properties
-* 4.2 - Event handlers
+* Event handlers
-* 4.3 - Basic form tasks (validation, send)
+* Basic form tasks (validation, send)
-* 4.4 - Uploading files
+* Uploading files
-* 4.5 - Local storage
+* Local storage

 # Chapter 5 - Firebase

-> Coming soon
+Google Firebase is one of a number of tools that Google makes available for developers.
+It is quite handy as a "proof of concept" tool that minimises the need for you to create your own "back end" server.

+Firebase can be used to provide:

+* Authentication of users against their pre-existing Google credentials.
+* Store/retrieve application data in JSON format
+* Upload/download files for storage

+Tutorials and notes on Firebase as follows:

 * 5.1 - Firebase authentication - see [online demo](htps://authdemo.jigsawapps.net/)
 * 5.2 - Firebase database - see [online demo](htps://notekeeper.jigsawapps.net/)